dr-richard-barker/Microbiome_of_seedlings_in_space/README.md

 This may indicate how the microbiome adapts in zero-gravity environments.

 Our goal is to identify key pathways in plant-microbe interactions:
-Identifying differentially expressed transcripts will unveil how plant-microbe signaling pathways are altered in space, shedding light on vital mutualistic relationships that are critical for plant health and growth.
+Identifying differentially expressed transcripts will unveil how plant-microbe signalling pathways are altered in space, shedding light on vital mutualistic relationships that are critical for plant health and growth.

 **Identify target studies by searching through the Open Science Archive:** To find a set of related studies we'll search for "Arabidopsis" as the species, "Flight vs Ground" as the Treatment, "RNAseq" as the assay type and no fraction G forces or additional radiation treatments.

 ![Slide3](Slide3.png)
-**Figure 2:** Filtering using GeneLabv metadata identifies similar studies (as described by Barker et al., 2023).
+**Figure:** Filtering using GeneLab metadata identifies similar studies (as described by Barker et al., 2023).

 ---

 **Separate analysis:** Combining anlysis of OSD-37 , OSD-38 , OSD-120, OSD-231 and OSD-321 will provide new insights.

-Each of the studies transcriptome can be analysed separately
+Each of the studies' transcriptome can be analysed separately

 https://visualization.genelab.nasa.gov/data/OSD-37